one-on-one/one-on-one.github.com/source/_posts/2013-03-23-why-i-like-go.markdown

 github: jbowles
 twitter: bowlescompling
 ---
 I'm fairly new to professional software engineering and my start was not typical.
-I first started in acadmeia with Prolog and Lisp; my background is in formal/mathematical philosophy and linguistics.
+I first started in academia with Prolog and Lisp; my background is in formal/mathematical philosophy and linguistics.
 In the last few months I have spent concentrated blocks of time on learning Nodejs, Clojure, Scala, and now Go.

 Beside the academic and professional development benefits of doing this, I have a practical reason: I dream of building a very fast, efficient, "smart", and easy to use logging tool.
 By "smart" I mean applying machine learning and natural language processing to the semi-structured data found in production logs.
 This means I need support for large matrix multiplication, among other things.
 Ruby and Python simply do not fit the bill (for me).